 Regulations on Cardiac Impairments

-Several years ago, the Social Security Administration updated the regulations on cardiac impairments.
+Several years ago, the Social Security Administration updated the regulations on heart conditions.
 The changes added information on new tests and treatments.
 Just some of the new conditions covered under the Social Security Administration’s Blue Book guidelines, includes chronic heart failure, ischemic heart disease, and peripheral artery disease – any disorder that affects the proper functioning of the heart or the circulatory system.

-The law says that to find disability based on cardiovascular impairment, there must be evidence of “symptoms, signs, laboratory findings, response to a regimen of prescribed treatment, and functional limitations.”
-The illness must result in “very serious limitations in the ability to independently initiate, sustain, or complete activities of daily living.”
-The remaining capacity to function must be carefully assessed and a major part of the key to getting your disability claim approved.
+Disability Law states that in order to find a disability based on any heart impairment, there must be evidence of “symptoms, signs, laboratory findings, response to a regimen of prescribed treatment, and functional limitations.”
+The illness must also result in “very serious limitations in the ability to independently initiate, sustain, or complete activities of daily living.”
+Any remaining ability to function is carefully assessed and a major part of the key to getting your disability claim approved.

-Even though a person may not exactly meet the criteria in the regulation, a disability case may still be won by developing evidence on the functional and even the emotional impact of this devastating illness.
+Even though a person may not exactly meet the criteria in the regulation, a disability case may still be won through developing evidence based on the functional and emotional impact of a heart condition.

 Depression as a Side Effect

 It should also be known that the Social Security Administration has added cardiovascular disease to the 88 other diseases in the “Compassionate Allowances” list.
-These are conditions that by definition qualify a person for disability benefits and help speed up the approval process.
-Once approved, benefits are paid immediately to a person who meets the definition, so they can receive the assistance they deserve even sooner.
+These are conditions that qualify a person for disability benefits and help speed up the approval process.
+Once approved, benefits are paid immediately to the person who meets the definition, so they can receive the assistance they deserve even sooner.